vuquocan1987/QuizzApiWiki/restful-api-implementation.md

 		</ul>
 	</li>
 </ol>
 <strong>NOTE: Your code MUST be clearly documented. </strong>For each public method/function you must provide: a short description of the method, input parameters, output parameters, exceptions (when the application can fail and how to handle such fail).
-Check Exercise 2 and 3 for examples on how to document the code.
+Check Exercise 3 for examples on how to document the code.
 &nbsp;<strong>In addition should be clear which is the code you have implemented yourself and which is the code that you have borrowed from other sources</strong>
 </bloquote>